planetarysoftware/TSC/Applications/ISIS.md

 - Releases are built and distributed via Conda Build and Anaconda Cloud
 - Automated tests are written in a combination of GNU Makefiles and GoogleTest
 - Tests are run by ctest
-- A Jenkins CI server is currently under development at astroservices.usgs.gov/jenkins
+- CI is run on a Jenkins server hosted by the ASC and can be viewed at https://astroservices.usgs.gov/jenkins/

 ## IP
 The ISIS software project is currently licensed under the Creative Commons 0 license.
-The one IP concern is the use of the (Kakadu)[https://kakadusoftware.com/] library for JPEG2000 support.
-We have the ability to exclude it in a build, but it is important for processing images from the HiRISE instrument.
+The one IP concern is the use of the [Kakadu](https://kakadusoftware.com/) library for JPEG2000 support.
+It can be excluded from the build, but it is important for processing images from the HiRISE instrument.
+The ASC purchases a license to distribute the compiled library so that it is available with all releases, but other developers will need their own license to compile the software themselves with Kakadu.

 ## TC Members
 - [Andrew Annex](https://github.com/AndrewAnnex)